WestGermanGenomeCenter/pacbio_variants/README.md

+## roadmap:
+- trio calling : deeptrio, glnexus

-# why this work is being done:
+## why this work is being done:
 - nf-core/pacvar: https://nf-co.re/pacvar/1.0.1/
     - does not run without sudo for us
     - seems not mature enough (imho)